Sustainability

 Sports activities

-On the basis of our corporate philosophy of "enhancing the quality of life" and growing "in harmony with society," the Teijin Group has co-sponsored the All Japan High School Soccer Tournament since 1991 in line with our goal of contributing to society by supporting amateur and youth sports.
+On the basis of its corporate philosophy of "enhancing the quality of life" and growing "in harmony with society," the Teijin Group has cosponsored the All Japan High School Soccer Tournament since 1991 in line with its goal of contributing to society by supporting amateur and youth sports.

 Supporting youth football in Southeast Asia